Convergence of space-discretised gKPZ via Regularity Structures: Discrete Regularity Structures

 where $T \cdot T'$ is the rooted tree obtained by identifying the roots of $ T$ and $T'$.
-The sums $ \Labn + \Labn'$ mean that decorations are added at the root and extended to the disjoint union by setting them to vanish on the other tree.
-Each edge and vertex of both trees keeps its decoration, except the roots which merge into a new root decorated by the sum of the previous two decorations.
+The sums $ \Labn + \Labn'$ and $\Labe + \Labe'$ mean that decorations are added at the root and extended to the disjoint union by setting them to vanish on the other tree.
 We now make the connection with the symbolic notation introduced in the previous part.

 \begin{enumerate} \item[--] An edge decorated by $ (\mcI,a) \in \mathcal{D} $ is denoted by $ \colb{\mathcal{I}_{a}} $.
 The symbol $ \mathcal{I}_{a} $ is also viewed as the operation that grafts a tree onto a new root via a new edge with edge decoration $ a $.
 The new root at hand remains decorated with $0$.